jestjs/jest/docs/JestObjectAPI.md

 ### `jest.advanceTimersToNextFrame()`

-Advances all timers by the needed milliseconds to execute callbacks current scheduled with `requestAnimationFrame`. `advanceTimersToNextFrame()` is a helpful way to execute code that is scheduled using `requestAnimationFrame`.
+Advances all timers by the needed milliseconds to execute callbacks currently scheduled with `requestAnimationFrame`. `advanceTimersToNextFrame()` is a helpful way to execute code that is scheduled using `requestAnimationFrame`.

 :::info